Social media is a blessing and a curse.

 Posting frequency requires a delicate balance.

-You don’t want to post too often that your audience gets annoyed with you, but you also don’t want to post so infrequently that your brand is forgotten and your content remains unseen.
+You don’t want to post too often that your audience gets annoyed, but you also don’t want to post so infrequently that your brand is forgotten.

 So, WHEN should you post content?
 There are countless studies that show the best times to post, but only you know your unique collection of followers and when they’re most active.
 Keep track and report the time of your best engagements to know when to schedule your posts.

 According to Social Media Examiner,”finding the perfect frequency is crucial because it could mean more engagement for your content or more unlikes and unfollows.”
 Use your analytics to determine the day of the week, and the time, that most engagement occurs.

 3. Posting the same thing across all channels

 It may feel right for your brand to be e-v-e-r-y-w-h-e-r-e.
-But investing in a strong strategy on just one or two accounts will see better results, especially if you’re limited on time and funds.
+But investing in a strong strategy on just a few platforms will see better results, especially if you’re limited on time and resources.